manid2/dsa/docs/sde/index.rst

   examples.
 * Explain pros and cons of throwing from a constructor.
 * Explain main problems of throwing from a destructor.
+* SOLID, DRY, KISS, SFINAE (Substitution Failure Is Not An Error) principles.